distefam/MDCalendar/README.md

 In the above example, we will need to communicate calendar events back to its parent view controller.
 In order to do this elegantly, subclass `MDCalendarDelegate` in `MDEventCalendarViewController` and expose this protocol, `MDEventCalendarDelegate`, in the view controller's header.
 Now, the parent view controller, `EventDetailsViewController`, can set its delegate: `id<MDEventCalendarDelegate>delegate`

 This delegate will essentially pass messages from `MDCalendarDelegate` onto the parent view controller.
 Advantages of subclassing `MDCalendarDelegate` is that if you were to re-use your sparse view controller it could contain some logic of how to interperet `MDCalendarDelegate` events.

+## Accessibility

+Version 1.0.0 of MDCalendar features VoiceOver support with proper accessibility labels for each date.